echua3/course-sentiment-analyzer/docs/srs/srs_it4.md

 1. All students in JHU who would like to learn more about the courses they are interested in.
 2. All students in JHU who would like to share their experience or opinion with others.
-3. Professors who teach the course could add their own opinions on student evaluations.

 ## Proposed Solution